Skip to content

 Direct penalties are either a non-criminal, petty misdemeanor “civil infraction,” with a fine only; or, a misdemeanor criminal conviction with arrest and jail a possibility.

 Adjudicated violations of the speed law are Petty Misdemeanors (fine only).
-But if a Judge finds the defendant endangered person or property, then its a misdemeanor conviction.
-And a third or subsequent speed law violation within twelve months is a Misdemeanor.
-Minnesota Statutes Section 169.89, subd.
+But if a Judge finds the defendant “endangered person or property,” then its a misdemeanor conviction.
+And, a third or subsequent speed law violation within twelve months is a misdemeanor.
+Minn.
+Stat. § 169.89, subd.
 1

 Collateral, or indirect, penalties for speed violations include:

-• the notation of violation on the driver’s license (DL) record,
+• violation on the driver’s license (DL) record,

-• increased insurance premiums or loss of insurance, and
+• increased insurance or loss of insurance, and

 • potential loss of drivers license (DL).